201528014227051/NUAN/README.md

 # NUAN
 Non-Uniform Attention Network
 ## Code
-Codes will be released soon.
+Codes will be released after the paper publication.

 ## Zoo